 A wonderful friend gifted me a TV, and although it has the typical ‘smart’ wireless capability (antenna), it also has an ethernet port.
 Sometimes, we CAN have our cake and eat it too!
 I’ve had a lot of relaxing nights sitting next to someone I love, learning about all kinds of interesting things via movies and documentaries, and sometimes, a good comedy show.

 I’m going to share how we disconnected the wireless ‘smart’ antenna in the 43″ inch TCL CLASS 4-SERIES 4K UHD HDR ROKU SMART TV, model 43S425.
+If you have a different model, look up the specs and diagrams on line for the model you have…it may seem daunting, but once you take the panel off your TV, you’ll realize you can do this.

 First, make sure that you know which part of the TV to disassemble.
 Unscrew several screws on the back.